patelparixit07/users-list/README.md

 **PHPUnit:** 7.*

 # Description
-A simple plugin demo to list users from *external REST API Service* using object oriented constructs.This plugin listing users on custom endpoint that Wordpress doesn't recognise as a standard URL, like a post, permalink or so.
+A simple plugin demo to list users from *external REST API Service* using object oriented constructs.This plugin list users on custom endpoint that Wordpress doesn't recognise as a standard URL, like a post, permalink or so.

 Basically it uses Wordpress *Rewrite API* to create custom endpoint and *HTTP API* to get users from external service.
-Under the hood plugin also make the use of *Options API* - To  Store options on DB , *Settings API* - To add plugin settings page and *Transients API* -To cache users information.
+Under the hood plugin also make the use of *Options API* - To  store options on DB , *Settings API* - To add plugin settings page and *Transients API* -To cache users information.

 # Installation
 - Clone repository to the ```wp-content/plugins/``` directory of your wordpress installation